-Oregon Supreme Court rules former New York Times columnist Nick Kristof cannot run for governor
+Oregon Supreme Court rules former New York Times columnist Nicholas Kristof cannot run for governor

-Kristof, who had vowed to challenge the secretary of state’s decision last month, appeared to reluctantly accept the justices’ decision Thursday.
+Kristof, who had vowed to challenge the secretary of state’s decision last month, said he accepted the court’s decision Thursday and would not pursue the matter further, ending his campaign.

-“Today’s Supreme Court ruling excluding me from the ballot is, of course, very disappointing,” Kristof tweeted.
-“But while I won’t be on the ballot, I’m not giving up on our State.
-I know we can be better.
-I will continue working to help people who are struggling, who lack opportunity and hope.”
+“The Supreme Court has spoken.
+And while we are disappointed in the decision, we respect its ruling and thank the justices for their thoughtful consideration on this matter,” Kristof said in a statement.

+“But let me be clear: I’m not going anywhere,” he added.
+“As I’ve said many times, I’ve been an Oregonian since I was a kid helping out on my family’s farm.
+And I’ll be an Oregonian until the moment I draw my last breath.”

-The decision comes a month after Oregon Secretary of State Shemia Fagan announced her office was rejecting Kristof’s filing to run for governor, noting a gubernatorial candidate must have been a “resident within this state” for three years before the election.
+The court’s decision comes a month after Oregon Secretary of State Shemia Fagan announced her office was rejecting Kristof’s filing to run for governor, noting a gubernatorial candidate must have been a “resident within this state” for three years before the election.

 Among their reasons, officials noted that Kristof had voted as a New York resident and held a New York driver’s license from 2000 to 2020, state elections director Deborah Scroggin wrote in a letter to Kristof last month.
 Though Kristof owned and maintained homes in New York and Oregon, officials said he spent most of his time away from Oregon, Scroggin added.